 Our fifth grade students are expected to carry out an extended, collaborative inquiry project, under the guidance of their teachers.
 The inquiry project allows them to demonstrate synthesis and understanding of the PYP essential elements (knowledge, concepts, skills, attitudes, and action), and sharing them with the whole school community.
 It also provides an opportunity for students to exhibit the learner profile attributes that have been developing throughout their engagement with the PYP.
 Students will be able to choose real-life issues or problems, which will then be explored and investigated in the exhibition.
 The students begin the planning and research phase of the process in the Fall and delve more deeply in their final Unit of Inquiry beginning in the Spring.

 District report cards, progress reports, and IB report cards serve as communication between teachers and parents on whether students are mastering state standards and content in the units of inquiry.
-Parents also receive reports of standardized test results when available, which may include the Georgia Milestones Assessment, STAR Reading and Math assessments and the Georgia Kindergarten Inventory of Developing Skills (GKIDS).
+Parents also receive reports of standardized test results when available, which may include the Georgia Milestones Assessment, MAP Reading and Math assessments and the Georgia Kindergarten Inventory of Developing Skills (GKIDS).

 As a grade level, teachers meet for collaborative reflection throughout the year.
 During this time, teachers review assessment data and reflect on instructional practices.
 Teachers are expected to complete reflections regarding the units of inquiry.